 All my classes are suitable for all levels from beginner to long time yogis and I offer loads of ways to adapt every pose so you get what you want from your practice.

-Any beach or anywhere I can go for a good walk.
+Any beach - any day with the opportunity to go to the beach and get in the sea is a great day - or anywhere I can go for a good walk.
 I particularly enjoy Ivinghoe Beacon, or the Cornish Coastal Path.

 Tofu Tikka Masala or any curry - my constitution is pretty much 50% curry.
 Not really food, but I'm also fond of umpteen mugs of Earl Grey (Twinings!) with Oat Milk.

 2 cats - Socks & Fudge and Layla, a working cocker spaniel

 I play the Violin, walking, travel & I'm a mean cook (vegan & gluten free means I make pretty much everything from scratch!)
 I'm also learning to Surf and Skateboard at the moment, which is a slow process!
 I'm really in to Bouldering also which is proving to be a great complement to yoga.
 Basically, I love learning new things, studying and reading.